MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-corporate-owned-work-profile-enroll.md

 ## Managing apps on Android Enterprise corporate-owned work profile devices

-Apps are installed from the Managed Google Play store in the same manner as Android Enterprise personally-owned work profile devices.
+Apps are installed from the Managed Google Play store in the same manner as Android Enterprise personally owned work profile devices.

 Apps are automatically updated on managed devices when the app developer publishes an update to Google Play.

-To remove an app from Android Enterprise corporate-owned work profile devices, you can do either of the following:
+To remove an app from Android Enterprise corporate-owned work profile devices, you can either:
 - Delete the Required app deployment.
 - Create an uninstall deployment for the app.

 ## Next steps
 - [Deploy Android apps](../apps/apps-deploy.md)